Lessons for Retailers – Common Black Friday pitfalls and what you can do to avoid them

 Small and sustainable businesses are joining a movement called Green Friday to raise awareness of alternatives to ongoing consumption.
 Studies have shown that up to two thirds of shoppers are willing to pay more for sustainable products, so they are tapping in to a powerful trend.

-What you can do now to avoid Black Friday pitfalls
+What can you do now to avoid Black Friday pitfalls?

 To keep your brand strong and relevant you will need to be well prepared for Black Friday.
 Your website and stores must be ready for extra visitors and you must deliver top quality experiences.
 More than four out of 10 shoppers are likely to take advantage of buy online, pick up in store options (BOPIS) and other flexible options, so you must be ready to meet and exceed their expectations.